MatthewCech/ASCIIPlayer/README.md

 A lightweight command-line audio visualizer allowing you to play all music formats supported by FMOD: "AIFF, ASF, ASX, DLS, FLAC, FSB (FMOD's sample bank format), IT, M3U, MIDI, MOD, MP2, MP3, Ogg Vorbis, PLS, S3M, VAG (PS2/PSP format), WAV, WAX (Windows Media Audio Redirector), WMA, XM, XMA (only on the Xbox 360), as well as raw audio data."

 Looking for a stable build?
 Head over to www.asciiplayer.com!
-This repo is acively in-work, and may not be functional when pulled.
+This repo is acively in-work, and may not necessarily be functional at any given time on its own.

 ToDo:
 - Add usage instructions (Drag and drop onto the executable, really)